-The Sangamon County Child Advocacy Center coordinates the investigation, prosecution, and treatment of child sexual abuse cases.
+The Sangamon County Child Advocacy Center coordinates the investigation, prosecution, and treatment of child abuse cases.
 The center is able to reduce the trauma to child victims by utilizing a multidisciplinary team approach which includes the Department of Children and Family Services, Law Enforcement, the State’s Attorney’s Office, and the medical and mental health communities.

 How to Make a Report of Child Abuse